seifeldinio/octa-ui/README.md

 ```

 This example demonstrates a sign-in form using OctaUI's `Button` and `Input` components.
 Make sure to include the necessary imports and OctaUI styles in your project for the components to work correctly.

+## Contributing Guidelines 🤝

+We welcome contributions from the community to improve Octa UI!
+If you'd like to contribute, please follow these guidelines:

+1. **Fork the repository:** Create your own fork of the repository and make changes in your fork.
+2. **Create a new branch:** Create a new branch for your changes, e.g., `feature/my-feature`.
+3. **Make changes:** Make your desired changes to the codebase.
+4. **Test your changes:** Test your changes thoroughly to ensure they work as expected.
+5. **Submit a pull request:** Once your changes are ready, submit a pull request to the main repository for review.

 ## License ⚖️